zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 You can also take a look at the [GenAI Showcase Application](https://marketplace.mendix.com/link/component/220475) to get some inspiration on what you can use these operations for.

-For operations that do not depend on the GenAICommons, you can take a different approach.
+For operations that do not depend on the GenAI Commons, you can take a different approach.
 For example, to list all foundational models, implement the **List Foundation Models** activity by doing the following steps:

 1. In the **App Explorer**, right-click on the name of your module, and then click **Add microflow**.
 2. Enter a name for your microflow, for example, *ACT_ListFoundationModels*, and then click **OK**.